 Fill in Eroded Areas

 After winter has passed, you’ll likely notice some effects of erosion, as water runoff and snowmelt will take some of the soil with it when it thaws.
-Any depressions in the ground around the wall, particularly on the top surface, can lead to pooling, which will erode the stone faster.
+Any depressions in the ground around the retaining wall, particularly on the top surface, can lead to pooling, which will erode the stone faster.
 Thus, you will want to replace any missing soil quickly, so that you don’t get pools of water every time it rains throughout the year.

 Replant Any Dead Spots

 Overall, soil integrity is going to have the most impact on how well your wall stays in place.
-If the soil behind it starts to loosen, then it can collapse the structure much faster than any surface cracks.
+If the soil behind it starts to loosen, then it can collapse the structure of the retaining wall much faster than any surface cracks.
 Fortunately, one of the best ways to keep the dirt compact and sturdy is to use plants.
 Their roots will help hold the soil in place and reduce erosion.

 In the spring, you’ll likely notice some dead spots along the wall, so you should take the time to replant as necessary.
 Remove dead patches of grass and seed the ground so that new grass will take hold.
 If you let the dead parts multiply, it could lead to collapse down the road.